Robbie Grossman Player Props: Rangers vs. Cardinals

-The Texas Rangers, including Robbie Grossman (.400 on-base percentage in past 10 games, 88 points above season-long percentage), take on starter Matthew Liberatore and the St. Louis Cardinals at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers, including Robbie Grossman (.429 on-base percentage in past 10 games, 118 points above season-long percentage), battle starting pitcher Jack Flaherty and the St. Louis Cardinals at Globe Life Field, Wednesday at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Mariners.
+He had a hitless performance in his last game (0-for-3) against the Cardinals.

 Robbie Grossman Game Info & Props vs. the Cardinals